vincentcasseau/vincentcasseau.github.io/how-tos-cfd-monitoring-post-processing.md

 }
 ```

-Review and edit the relevant entries

-Forces / Aerodynamic coefficients (_e.g._ drag coefficient) can be monitored using the script file given in the <dirname>gnuplot/</dirname> folder
+Review and edit the relevant entries.
+Forces / aerodynamic coefficients (_e.g._ drag coefficient) can be monitored using the script file given in the <dirname>gnuplot/</dirname> folder

 ```c++
 set output "gnuplot/dragCoefficient.eps"